Workplace Slip & Fall Accidents

 It is also prudent to seek the counsel of a qualified workers’ compensation lawyer who can help explain all available legal options and provide guidance through the process.
 The legal team at Larry Pitt & Associates, P.C. provide comprehensive counsel for injured workers in all types of industries throughout Pennsylvania.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
-Seek Compensation for Workers Injured in Slip and Fall Accidents
+Seek Compensation for Employees Injured in Workplace Slip & Fall Accidents

 If you were injured in a workplace slip and fall accident, contact our Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C.
-We represent clients in Chester County, Berks County, Bucks County, Delaware County, Montgomery County, and Philadelphia County.
+We represent clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.
 Call us at 888-PITT-LAW or complete our online contact form for a free consultation.

 Our legal team provides skilled representation to those residing in and around Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester and Wynnewood.